 Orange has become the colour associated with remembering and commemorating the victims of residential schools.
 The reason orange is worn for this purpose is based on the experience of one survivor the Indian Residential School System.
 The video below tells her story.

 On September 30 we wear orange to:

-As there is no school in Saskatchewan on the National Day for Truth and Reconciliation, Sun West encourages all its students and staff to wear orange the week of September 30 in keeping with Call to Action 63 of the final report of the Truth and Reconciliation Commission, which states:
+September 30 does not always fall on a school day, so Sun West encourages all its students and staff to wear orange the week of September 30 in keeping with Call to Action 63 of the final report of the Truth and Reconciliation Commission, which states: